 - NQS 4 - Staffing arrangements.

 - NQS 6 - Collaborative partnerships with families and communities.

-- NQS 7 - Leadership and service management.
+- NQS 7 - Governance and Leadership.

 We are constantly seeking ways to improve our programs to ensure we deliver a quality of education that exceeds the standards and sets a benchmark for the industry.

 You can find more information about the NQF here.